- Naming conventions

-When declaring schema information it is also important to maintain human readable code.
-To facilitate this ensure the column definitions are ordered and grouped where it makes sense to do so.
+When declaring schema information it is also important to maintain human-readable code.
+To facilitate this ensure that the column definitions are ordered and grouped together where it makes sense to do so.

 Indent column definitions by four (4) spaces within the